rahul447/Rick-And-Morty/README.md

 - [Start Application](#Start Application)

 ## Pre-Requisties
-Backend Mock Api(https://github.com/lalamove/challenge/tree/master/mockApi) should be running on the system
+Backend [mockApi](https://github.com/lalamove/challenge/tree/master/mockApi) should be running on the system

 ## Frontend
 Frontend includes the UI package for the application.